 The society was founded in November 1994 as a logical extension to the dialogue and scholarship being carried on in the Hindu-Christian Studies Bulletin, which first appeared in 1988 under its founding editor, Dr. Harold Coward.
 Beginning in 2004, the Hindu-Christian Studies Bulletin became the Journal of Hindu-Christian Studies.

 The aim of the journal is to create a worldwide forum for the presentation of Hindu-Christian scholarly studies, book reviews, and news of relevant past and upcoming events.
 Materials selected for publication will be balanced between historical research and contemporary practice and, where possible, will employ analytical and theoretical analysis set within the context of our shared contemporary experience.

-The Journal of Hindu-Christian Studies and Digital Commons @ Butler University are the copyright holder.
+Journal of Hindu-Christian Studies and Digital Commons @ Butler University.
+All rights reserved.

 - Global ethics

 - Religious ethics

 - Comparative religious ethics

 - Spirituality and ethics

 - Theological ethics